 Faculty of Arts Director

 OH132, University of Malta

 Tel: +356 2340 2147

-This SIG was officially established in October 2013 but has its origins in the Social and Equity Issues in Transport session track that was organised for the Rio conference.
+This SIG was officially established in October 2013 but has its origins in the Social and Equity Issues in Transport session track that was organized for the Rio WCTR conference in 2011.
 We held several session tracks under this theme, which attracted a broad range of high-quality papers from different international contexts.
 It became clear that there was a huge appetite at these events to discuss research covering a wide range of cultural and social issues associated with people’s interactions with the transport system.
-This SIG hope to provide an international forum to draw together the multi-disciplinary perspectives of researchers working to explain the role of transport in shaping people’s everyday lives and experiences.
+Our SIG was formed to provide an international forum to draw together the multi-disciplinary perspectives of researchers working to explain the role of transport in shaping people’s everyday lives and experiences.

 Please do not hesitate to contact me at the address below if you have any suggestions for the effective running of this SIG.

 University of Leeds

 Centre for Transport Studies